KnowThePepper

 How Hot is 7 Pot White?
 Heat Level & Flavor

-The 7 Pot White delivers 800K–1.2M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
-That makes it roughly 240x hotter than a jalapeño.
+The 7 Pot White delivers 800K–1M Scoville Heat Units, placing it in the Super-Hot tier (1M+ SHU).
+That makes it roughly 100-400x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: fruity and floral.

-7 Pot White Nutrition Facts & Health Benefits
+7 Pot White Nutrition Facts & Serving Context

-Like other C. chinense super-hots, the 7 Pot White delivers concentrated nutrition in small doses.
+Like other the broader Capsicum chinense group super-hots, the 7 Pot White delivers concentrated nutrition in small doses.
 A single fresh pod provides meaningful vitamin C - estimates for extreme hot peppers suggest 100-200% of the daily recommended value per pod, though exact figures for this specific variety are not independently published.

 Capsaicin, the compound responsible for heat at 800,000-1,200,000 SHU, has been studied for anti-inflammatory and metabolic effects.
 Vitamin A (from beta-carotene), potassium, and B vitamins are present in quantities consistent with other chinense cultivars.
 Given the heat level, practical serving sizes are small - a few grams at most - so nutritional impact is modest per use.